ezolenko/rollup-plugin-typescript2/README.md

 ### Declarations

-This plugin respects `declaration: true` in your `tsconfig.json` file.
+This plugin respects [`declaration: true`](https://www.typescriptlang.org/tsconfig#declaration) in your `tsconfig.json` file.
 When set, it will emit `*.d.ts` files for your bundle.
 The resulting file(s) can then be used with the `types` property in your `package.json` file as described [here](https://www.typescriptlang.org/docs/handbook/declaration-files/publishing.html).<br />
 By default, the declaration files will be located in the same directory as the generated Rollup bundle.
-If you want to override this behavior and instead use the declarationDir set `useTsconfigDeclarationDir` to `true` in the plugin options.
+If you want to override this behavior and instead use [`declarationDir`](https://www.typescriptlang.org/tsconfig#declarationDir), set `useTsconfigDeclarationDir: true` in the plugin options.

-The above also applies to `declarationMap: true` and `*.d.ts.map` files for your bundle.
+The above also applies to [`declarationMap: true`](https://www.typescriptlang.org/tsconfig#declarationMap) and `*.d.ts.map` files for your bundle.

-This plugin also respects `emitDeclarationOnly: true` and will only emit declarations (and declaration maps, if enabled) if set in your `tsconfig.json`.
+This plugin also respects [`emitDeclarationOnly: true`](https://www.typescriptlang.org/tsconfig#emitDeclarationOnly) and will only emit declarations (and declaration maps, if enabled) if set in your `tsconfig.json`.
 If you use `emitDeclarationOnly`, you will need another plugin to compile any TypeScript sources, such as `@rollup/plugin-babel`, `rollup-plugin-esbuild`, `rollup-plugin-swc`, etc.
 When composing Rollup plugins this way, `rollup-plugin-typescript2` will perform type-checking and declaration generation, while another plugin performs the TypeScript to JavaScript compilation.<br />
 Some scenarios where this can be particularly useful: you want to use Babel plugins on TypeScript source, or you want declarations and type-checking for your Vite builds (**NOTE**: this space has not been fully explored yet).

 ### Watch mode

-The way typescript handles type-only imports and ambient types effectively hides them from rollup watch, because import statements are not generated and changing them doesn't trigger a rebuild.
+The way TypeScript handles type-only imports and ambient types effectively hides them from Rollup's watch mode, because import statements are not generated and changing them doesn't trigger a rebuild.

 Otherwise the plugin should work in watch mode.
 Make sure to run a normal build after watch session to catch any type errors.

 ### Requirements

-TypeScript `2.4+`
+* TypeScript `2.4+`
-Rollup `1.26.3+`
+* Rollup `1.26.3+`
-Node `6.4.0+` (basic es6 support)
+* Node `6.4.0+` (basic ES6 support)

 ### Reporting bugs and Contributing